growi-dev/blog_content/_drafts/What-Who-Why.md

 ---
 # Hello World
 Hi there.
 This is an experiment for me.
-I am
+I am not one who usually
 ## What
 software architecture
 ## Who